Travigo/travigo/docs/departure-graph.md

 concurrent snapshot writers and duplicate background MongoDB scans.
 It requests 6 GiB of memory by default; this should be adjusted using the emitted stored-journey, path, and bucket counts after the first production build.
+The pod runs as UID/GID 1000 and mounts the claim with `fsGroup: 1000`, allowing atomic snapshot creation on a newly provisioned volume.

 The current format is departures-only.
 An arrival index can later be added as a second integer index over the same compact journey/path records without changing